wildcard/kobi.kadosh.me/content/posts/2019-11-17-write-less-code-read-more-career-advice-for-programmers-and-everyone else.md

 ## Own Your Career Path

 Coding, particularly developing web solutions, is a great challenge, but as with any new task that shows up on your desk, information flux (too many options! [see Overchoice](https://en.wikipedia.org/wiki/Overchoice) or [JavaScript Fatigue](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4)), raises the “code freshness” concern, which I define as making sure code is up-to-date with the latest, most stable and widely known methodologies, written while considering all the available options, without [code smells](https://en.wikipedia.org/wiki/Code_smell).
-Uncle Bob call it [Clean Code](https://blog.cleancoder.com/).
+Uncle Bob calls it [Clean Code](https://blog.cleancoder.com/).
 Whatever you call it, and whichever field you work in, understanding the modern industry and current changes, regulations, and tools can build your skills and grow your knowledge.

 Before you start anything, give it a couple of minutes and research a fresh solution.
 The day-to-day activities we do are super important to reach our career goals, and each one is a chance to learn something new.
 Choose the best media strategy for your field, keep reading, and get less busy writing code (or whatever it is you do).
 We’re not coders but software engineers, data analysts, sales managers, creative professionals, designers.
 We should come up with solutions beyond what’s already between our ears.
 It’s our responsibility to do it in a timely way, with the best quality we can.